int128/cronjob-runner/README.md

 ### Inject environment variables

-To inject environment variables to all containers,
+To inject an environment variable to all containers,

 ```shell
 cronjob-runner [--namespace your-namespace] --cronjob-name your-cronjob-name --env KEY=VALUE